Remote Level 2

 - Combining the school's curriculum with Exemplars performance tasks

 I valued the way [the instructor] delivered information in an interesting and joyful way.
-I've been to other math training where it is easy to tune out.
-I also appreciated that she took virtual learning into consideration.
+I've been to other math training where it is easy to tune out ...
 I would love to learn from her again!

 The collaboration with colleagues was most important.
 I liked that Jay tied our holistic rubrics from the state department of education to the Exemplars Problem-Solving Procedure.